 GeneCards Summary for ICAM3 Gene

 ICAM3 (Intercellular Adhesion Molecule 3) is a Protein Coding gene.
-Diseases associated with ICAM3 include Trichosporonosis and Marburg Hemorrhagic Fever.
-Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Immune response_Role of integrins in NK cells cytotoxicity.
+Diseases associated with ICAM3 include Marburg Hemorrhagic Fever and Trichosporonosis.
+Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and CLEC7A (Dectin-1) signaling.
 GO annotations related to this gene include receptor binding and integrin binding.
 An important paralog of this gene is ICAM5.

 UniProtKB/Swiss-Prot for ICAM3 Gene

 ICAM proteins are ligands for the leukocyte adhesion protein LFA-1 (integrin alpha-L/beta-2) (PubMed:1448173).
 ICAM3 is also a ligand for integrin alpha-D/beta-2.
 In association with integrin alpha-L/beta-2, contributes to apoptotic neutrophil phagocytosis by macrophages (PubMed:23775590).